Find a CBT Therapist

-There are between 150 and 200 general sessions each year competing for your attention.
+There are between 200 and 225 general sessions each year competing for your attention.
 An individual must LIMIT TO 6 the number of general session submissions in which he or she is a SPEAKER (including symposia, panel discussions, clinical round tables, and research spotlights).
 The term SPEAKER includes roles of chair, moderator, presenter, panelist, and discussant.
 Acceptances for any given speaker will be limited to 4.
 All general sessions are included with the registration fee.
 These events are all submitted through the ABCT submission system.

-The deadline for these submissions was Friday, March 15, 2021 at 3:00 a.m.
-EST.
+The deadline for these submissions is Tuesday, March 14, 2023 at 11:59 PST.

-Spotlight Research Presentations.
 This format provides a forum to debut new findings considered to be groundbreaking or innovative for the field.
 A limited number of extended-format sessions consisting of a 45-minute research presentation and a 15-minute question-and-answer period allows for more in-depth presentation than is permitted by symposia or other formats.

 Targeted and Special Programming